Mind Your Weight(s): A Large-scale Study on Insufficient Machine Learning Model Protection in Mobile Apps: Q1:

 \point{Popularity and Diversity of ML Apps} In total, we are able to collect 46,753 Android apps from Google Play, Tencent My App and 360 Mobile Assistant stores.
 Using \toolmxr, we identify \mlappnum apps that use on-device ML and have ML models deployed on devices, which accounts for \mlapprate of our entire app collection.

-We also measure the popularity of ML apps for each category, based on the intuition that apps from certain categories much more heavily use on-device ML than others.
+We also measure the popularity of ML apps for each category, as apps from certain categories may be more likely to use on-device ML than others.
 We used the app category information from the three app markets.
-Table \ref{tab:appinfo1} shows the per-category counts for total apps and ML apps (i.e., apps using on-device ML).
+Table \ref{tab:appinfo1} shows the per-category numbers of total apps and ML apps (i.e., apps using on-device ML).
 Our findings are summarized as follows:

 \insight{On-device ML is gaining popularity in all categories.} There are more than 50 ML apps in each of the categories, which suggests the widespread interests among app developers in using on-device ML.
 Among all the categories, ``Business", ``Image" and ``News" are the top three that see most ML apps.
 This observation confirms the diversity of apps that make heavy use of on-device ML.
 It also highlights that a wide range of apps need to protect their ML models and attackers have a wide selection of targets.